min69u/Reforestation/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## Waking up this morning was an eye-opening experience.